St Stephen-in-Brannel: The village

 The growth of the village meant that it soon sustained many services including a police station, bank and bakery at different times.

 St Stephen continues to grow, with new housing schemes being proposed and accepted.
 The need for affordable housing in the village has seen the use of greenfield sites surrounding the village, which has met with some controversy between residents and developers because of the impact on privacy and wildlife.

 Amenities in the village include the Brannel Surgery, St Stephen Churchtown Primary School, Brannel School (secondary), a community centre, two public houses, one of these, the King's Arms, has closed and is now a residential home.
 There are also two shops, one of which is also the post office.

-In 2012, the post box outside the post office was painted gold by the Royal Mail to honour local Paralympic swimmer Jonathan Fox.
+In 2012, the postbox outside the post office was painted gold by the Royal Mail to honour local Paralympic swimmer Jonathan Fox.

 Education

-St Stephen incorporates two schools, one catering for primary years and one for secondary.
+St Stephen has two schools, one catering for primary years and one for secondary.

 St Stephen Churchtown Primary was opened in 1984, after the school moved from the centre of the village to a new school building, which has continued to grow over recent years.
-The school currently has over 250 pupils across 11 classes.
+The school has over 250 pupils across 11 classes.

-Brannel School opened in 1961 and currently has over 700 pupils on roll.
+Brannel School opened in 1961 and has over 700 pupils on roll.
 The school has moved into a new building, which involved the demolition of structures on the old site.
-This was completely separate to the government programme 'Building Schools for the future' and therefore became unaffected when the coalition government scrapped the programme.
+This was completely separate to the government programme 'Building Schools for the future' and therefore was unaffected when the coalition government scrapped the programme.
 The new school caters for up to 750 pupils which includes pupils who may require access to the Area Resource Base (ARB) – a special wing of the school to cater for pupils with special educational/medical needs.
-This area is fully integrated into the new school giving its pupils the individual support they may sometimes need, while still allowing access to the main school when able/required.
+This area is fully integrated into the new school, giving its pupils the individual support they may sometimes need, while still allowing access to the main school when able/required.

 Brannel was named a 'Beacon School' by the government in 2000, and became a specialist college for English and the Performing Arts in 2005.

 Recreation

 The recreation ground was opened in 1924, and houses a number of clubs and organisations including the village football, cricket and bowls teams, and also Telstar Youth Club.
 The ground is equipped with a football pitch, cricket wicket, bowls green, all-weather pitch and sports pavilion which can be used for sports including football and tennis.

-In 2007 the recreation ground opened a new playground and skateboarding facilities after fundraising to replace the old equipment.